trackq/iso3166/README.md

 }
 ```

-The array returned is in the format of:
+The data returned is in the format of:

 ```
 Array